spdx/spdx-spec/docs/index.md

 Copyright © 2010-2024 Linux Foundation and its Contributors.

 This work is licensed under the
+Community Specification License 1.0 (Community-Spec-1.0).
+Pre-existing portions of this work from copyright holders who have not subsequently contributed under the Community-Spec-1.0 are provided under Creative Commons Attribution License 3.0 Unported (CC-BY-3.0).
-Creative Commons Attribution License 3.0 Unported (CC-BY-3.0) and the Community specification License 1.0, both reproduced in their entirety in annexes herein.
+Copies of these licenses are reproduced in their entirety herein.

 With thanks to
 Adam Cohn,